Tailwind CSS vs. Semantic CSS

 The first request is less than 14K, which is the maximum size of the first TCP packet.

-The key best practice of Tailwind is tight coupling.
-That is: the structure and styling are tied together.
-The semantic approach is the opposite: the structure and styling are loosely coupled**.
-Let’s see what that means by studying the gallery component on the front page:
+Tailwind embraces tight coupling.
+That is: The structure and styling are tied together.
+The semantic approach is the opposite: The structure and styling are loosely coupled.
+Here's what that means:

 The semantic version, allows you to change the design of the gallery freely.
 You name the component and style it externally.
 With Tailwind the style cannot be separated from the structure.